Research

 Example publications:

 People often regulate their learning based on metacognitive judgments, which refer to people's self-monitoring of their learning.
-My research aims at unveiling the complex interplay between metacognitive judgment and memory in terms of (a) what factors determine whether metamemory judgments track or deviate from actual memory; and (b) why and how making metamemory judgments can sometimes directly modify memory performance.
+Our research aims at unveiling the complex interplay between metamemory and memory in terms of (a) what factors determine whether metacognitive judgments track or deviate from actual memory, and (b) why and how making metacognitive judgments can sometimes directly modify memory performance.

 Example publications: